swcarpentry/DEPRECATED-boot-camps/version-control/2_Remote.md

 We're going to set up a remote repository that we can use from multiple locations.
 The remote repository can also be shared with colleagues, if we want to.

-### Bitbucket
+### GitHub

-[Bitbucket](http://bitbucket.org) is a web service which allows users to set up  their private and public source code Git repositories.
+[GitHub](http://GitHub.com) is a web service which allows users to set up  their private and public source code Git repositories.
 It provides tools for browsing, collaborating on and documenting code.
 Your organisation may also offer support for hosting Git repositories - ask your local system administrator.
-Bitbucket, like other services such as [Launchpad](https://launchpad.net), [GitHub](https://github.com), [GoogleCode](http://code.google.com), and [SourceForge](http://sourceforge.net) provides a wealth of resources to support projects including:
+GitHub, like other services such as [Launchpad](https://launchpad.net), [Bitucket](https://bitbucket.org), [GoogleCode](http://code.google.com), and [SourceForge](http://sourceforge.net) provides a wealth of resources to support projects including:

 * Time histories changes to repositories